OVI / DUI Lawyer For New Albany, Ohio

 Going To Court For A New Albany DUI/OVI Case

-The first court appearance is typically held within five business days of the ticket.
-If the case is filed in the New Albany Mayor’s Court, the first court appearance is an Administrative License Suspension (A.L.S.) hearing.
+The first court appearance occurs quickly: within five business days of when the traffic ticket is issued.
+If the case is sent to the New Albany Mayor’s Court, the first court appearance is an Administrative License Suspension (A.L.S.) hearing.
 If the case is filed in a municipal court, the first hearing is an arraignment, and the A.L.S. is one topic addressed at the arraignment.
 There is ordinarily no plea bargaining at the arraignment.
 Instead, you are given the choices of pleading not guilty, pleading no contest, or pleading guilty.

 If your case is filed in the New Albany Mayor’s Court, you have the option of transferring the case to the municipal court with jurisdiction for your case.
 The mayor’s court is not considered a ‘court of record’, and you have the right to have your case held in a ‘court of record’.
 Transferring a mayor’s court case to a municipal court is an important decision, so you may want the assistance of counsel before making that decision.